Faculty and Staff

 David Gracon Ph.D.

-He was the recipient of the 2011-2012 Michael R. Hoardley Instructional Technology Award (for the innovative use of technology in the classroom).
+I was the recipient of the 2011-2012 Michael R. Hoadley Instructional Technology Award (for the innovative use of technology in the classroom).

-Dr. Gracon is the honors coordinator for Communication Studies.
-Please visit his office hours if you would like to learn more about the departmental honors program.
+I’m the departmental honors coordinator for Communication Studies.
+Please visit my office hours if you would like to learn more about the departmental honors program.

 Frequently Taught Courses

-Graduate: CMN 5160 Seminar in Mass Media: "Media, Commodity and Spectacle", CMN 5610 Media Criticism, CMN 5160 Seminar in Mass Media: "Alternative Media".
+Graduate: CMN 5160 Seminar in Mass Media: "Media, Commodity and Spectacle", CMN 5610 Media Criticism, CMN 5160 Seminar in Mass Media: "Alternative Media," CMN 5030 Methods of Critical Inquiry.

 Ph.D, University of Oregon, Eugene, Oregon.
 Communication and Society.
 The School of Journalism and Communication.
 September 2010.
 Dissertation Title: Exiled Records and Over-the-Counter-Culture — A Cultural Political Economic Analysis of the Independent Record Store